osisoft/OCS-Docs/Documentation/SequentialDataStore/SDS_Streams.md

 ## `Get Streams Access Control List`

-Get the default streams ACL.
+Get the default ACL for the Streams collection.
+For more information on ACLs, see [Access Control](xref:accesscontrol).

 **Request**